Data For Product Managers

 Snowplow

-- Snowplow Analytics is an open-source enterprise event-level analytics platform that enables data collection from multiple platforms for advanced data legacy.
+Snowplow Analytics is an open-source enterprise event-level analytics platform that enables data collection from multiple platforms for advanced data analysis.

 user_id

-Once your Snowplow events have been instrumented, as part of the validation process, the newly instrumented event should be tested to ensure they’re working properly.
-While you as the PM probably won’t be doing the validation yourself everytime, it is nice to know how it works.
-The content under this heading should help you get started.
+Once your Snowplow events have been instrumented, as part of the validation process, the newly instrumented event should be tested to ensure it is working properly.
+While you as the PM probably won’t be doing the validation yourself every time, it is nice to know how it works.
+You can learn more about testing Snowplow events in the Internal Event documentation here.

 Visualize your events in Tableau

-The data you have instrumented is useful only if it can be visualized in a chart.
+The data you have instrumented is most useful if it can be visualized in a chart.
 Refer to the Tableau section of the handbook for information on creating charts.

-- Check if they are correctly stored in Snowflake in the Snowplow Event Exploration Dashboard.
+- First, check if they are correctly stored in Snowflake in the Snowplow Event Exploration Dashboard (note: the data volume is quite large, so please be patient with dashboard load time).
 You can use the filters to find your events.
-If you are not sure of the value of the different attributes, they should have been captured in your issue using Snowplow event tracking template.
+If you are not sure of the value of the different attributes, they should have been captured in the event definition.
 If not, check with your engineering manager.

-- Once you have verified that your events is properly stored.
-You are ready to query and visualize the data!
-Please be aware that we are collecting several millions of events (page views, structured events) per month, so the whole dataset is quite slow to query.
-In order to make it easy to explore this data source we have created several smaller and more compact tables:
+- Once you have verified that your events are properly stored, you are ready to query and visualize the data!
+Please be aware that we are collecting several millions of events (page views, structured events) per day, so the whole dataset is quite slow to query.
+In order to make it easier to explore this data source, we have created several smaller tables:

 statement.